peterhinch/micropython-async/v3/docs/TUTORIAL.md

 Using an ISR to set a flag is probably best reserved for situations where an ISR is already needed for other reasons.

+The above comments refer to an ideal scheduler.
+Currently `uasyncio` is not in this category, with worst-case latency being > `N`ms. The conclusions remain valid.

 ###### [Contents](./TUTORIAL.md#contents)